S1mplyCompl3x/CodeWarriors/README.md

         $ virtualenv venv
         $ source venv/scripts/activate # if scripts does not exist, it is bin

-## Before Proceeding
-Please create a new file in your Project Direcory called `.env`
-Do this by using the bash command
-`touch .env`
-From here, open it up with any text editor, and copy over the content from `env.example` and fill in/update the necessary information, especially your settings module location or the next step may not work.

 3. Install the project requirements.